MarletteFunding/omelette/README.md

 #### Add a Recipe
 `omelette add-recipe` will ask you a few questions and set up a new recipe based on your answers.
 Currently it supports AWS Fargate (Docker) or AWS Lambda tasks.
 It will generate all recipe files and add a sample recipe that you can either customize or overwrite.
+(Note that this is still in progress and does not currently generate any files)

 ```
 $ omelette add-recipe